Many Christmas Traditions Can Be Traced Back to Celtic Roots

 Happy Holidays

-start making new memories.
-Shopping for gifts like a hand-crafted Celtic cross, is so easy.
+Did any of these traditions sound familiar?
+If not, this year is an excellent time to start making new memories.
+Shopping for gifts like a handcrafted Celtic cross is so easy.
 In fact, you don’t even have to leave the couch!

-September 22, 2021
+• Sep 22, 2021

 I am Irish American family name Cullen I enjoy reading about traditions because my mother and grandmother are no longer with me they have passed on the reading your blogs about Christmas tradition and New Year’s tradition is very special to me thank you